 See our free Natural Science Guide for 5 – 8 Year Olds

 Kids use Art to learn.
 I can’t explain it any better, it’s as simple as that.
 If you can understand that kids learn through play, please understand that 5 – 8 year olds also learn through drawing, painting, modeling.
 Give them pencils and markers.
 Allow them to just sit and lose themselves in the drawing process, in the colors, in the details, the story-telling.

 Please see my post How To Homeschool Through Art for some insight into what kind of art activities you can insert in homeschool as well as some age appropriate Art learning.

 Through Project-Based Learning 7 – 8 year olds learn: Engineering concepts, trial an error learning, math (arithmetic, measuring, fractions, geometry, word problems), innovation, leadership skills, and learning autonomy.

-Browse our Ultimate Guide to Project Based Homeschooling to get a sense of how to organize it, what learning to target, definitinos, and project ideas, and articles containing lot’s of hands on activities.
+Project-based Homeschooling: Stages and Organization and 43 Project Ideas by age level to get a sense of how to organize it, what learning to target, definitinos, and project ideas, and articles containing lot’s of hands on activities.

 Evaluating situations and decisions

 Pros and Cons: Teach your children to evaluate things based on the pros and cons.
 For example “Should I get my ears pierced?”
 Help her make a list of pros and ask her how important those “pros” are (she might say very important, medium, not very important).
 Then evaluate the cons.